-The enterprises that have joined forces as members of the 'Biodiversity in Good Company' Initiative advocate for the protection and sustainable use of biodiversity in partnership with other political and societal stakeholders.
+The businesses that have joined forces as members of the 'Biodiversity in Good Company' Initiative advocate for the protection and sustainable use of biodiversity in partnership with other political and societal stakeholders.
 The Initiative members are small-, medium-, and large-scale companies from Germany and other countries and a variety of sectors.
 They have committed themselves to including the protection of biological diversity into their sustainability strategies and environmental management by signing the Initiative’s Mission Statement and Leadership Commitment.

 The German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety and companies had launched the Business and Biodiversity Initiative in May 2008 on the occasion of the German presidency of the 9th Conference of the Parties to the Convention on Biological Diversity (CBD).
 It was one of the first initiatives of its kind – a real pioneer.
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) was responsible for its implementation.